 That’s why we put together this helpful guide.
 Keep reading to learn all about how to use a trash chute, especially for tile installation.

 On a construction site, a garbage chute works pretty much as you’d expect.
 Workers can drop trash and debris into it and deposit the unwanted items in a centralized location.
 This makes it easier to remove that trash and debris later on.

 The first benefit is added convenience.
-Remember when we discussed how long it would take employees to manually walk everything to a disposal area?
+Remember when we mentioned how long it would take employees to manually walk everything to a disposal area?
 That problem is compounded when you have workers who are working several stories up, but a chute lets those on each floor quickly get rid of trash and get back to work.

-Use and Re-Use Garbage Chutes
+Use and Reuse Garbage Chutes

 The actual construction of a garbage chute is as simple as it can be.
 While such chutes may be made of different materials, the goal is the same: you are creating a large tube that runs from the upper parts of a structure to a central disposal area.
-Workers on every floor can drop trash and debris into openings in the tube to get rid of it.
+Workers on every floor can drop trash and debris into openings in the tube to get rid of them.

-While you can make chutes out of multiple materials, we prefer using rubber garbage chutes.
+While you can make chutes out of multiple materials, we recommend using rubber garbage chutes.
 When you use RUBI rubber chutes, it is possible to re-use these garbage chutes multiple times.
 This will effectively save a lot of time and money across multiple construction projects.

 A garbage chute can be a real game-changer for your business.
 But do you know who can help you build and use your own garbage chute?
+RUBI, of course!